seapath/ci.deprecated/README.md

 dhcp-host=??:??:??:??:??:??,???.???.???.???
 ```

+2. Jenkins configuration

+A Jenkins properties file is used to configure the CI (view
+`docker/jenkins/extra_config/*.properties)`.
+Please make sure that
+`/var/jenkins_home/jenkins.properties` exists.
+The file can be
+copy-pasted from `docker/jenkins/extra_config` and modified according to
+your setup.

-2. Adapt the Ansible inventory
+3. Adapt the Ansible inventory

-The Ansible inventory will be used by Ansible to configure each machine of the CI
+The Ansible inventory will be used by Ansible to configure each machine
-and trigger the electrical reboots.
+of the CI and trigger the electrical reboots.

-The inventories inventories/rte_ci.yaml should be modified with the Network configuration.
+This file can be accessed from a remote repository or placed on the
+local CI machine according to configuration from jenkins.properties
+file.

+If you need to create your own inventory you can use
+inventories/seapath.yaml as a template.

 ### Create jobs and import pipeline from SCM